Unidata/science-gateway/vms/idd-relay/readme.md

 <a id="h:840E89CB"></a>

-# Creating an IDD Relay on Jetstream
+# Creating an IDD Relay VM on Jetstream

 <a id="h:4BF1C37C"></a>